mambastudio/GridAnalysis/README.md

 mvn javafx:run@expansion-debug
 ```

-The laboratory can enable each construction stage independently, edit the
+The laboratory can enable Merge, Flatten, Expand, aggressive partial expansion,
+and Compress independently where their pipeline dependencies permit.
+It can
-Hagrid density and expansion parameters, inspect cells and reference sets, and
+also edit Hagrid density and expansion parameters, inspect cells and reference
-step a ray through the resulting grid.
-Drag the ray origin around the outer grid
+sets, and step a ray through the resulting grid.
+Drag the ray origin around the
-boundary and drag its target to change direction.
-Each traversal step reports
+outer grid boundary and drag its target to change direction.
+Each traversal
-the current voxel/cell, tested primitives, nearest hit, exit distance, and work.
+step reports the current voxel/cell, tested primitives, nearest hit, exit
+distance, and work.
 The reusable `gridanalysis.algorithm.Traversal` class contains the actual 2D
 cell-walking algorithm; the JavaFX laboratory only controls and visualizes it.